What is gluten intolerance?

 Non-coeliac gluten sensitivity (NCGS) is an immunological response to gluten that causes the symptoms of gluten intolerance, but it is a different response to those with the coeliac disease because it doesn’t cause tissue damage to the small intestine.
 Non-coeliac gluten sensitivity is the newest term for what was previously referred to as gluten intolerance.
 Non-coeliac gluten sensitivity requires a gluten-free diet as treatment.

 Wheat allergies, like other food allergies, are a reaction to one of the proteins in wheat.
 Different people react to different proteins.
 The body responds to wheat because it believes the protein is something it can’t have, which causes allergy symptoms.
 Symptoms don’t usually last long and won’t harm the body long term.
 Wheat allergies require a wheat free diet as treatment but not necessarily a gluten-free diet (barley, rye, and oats might be okay if they aren’t contaminated by wheat).

 Gluten intolerance refers to all of the above.
 So you are GF because you have NCGS, deeming you GI, do you follow?!

 Gluten intolerance symptoms vary from person to person but some common symptoms include;

 - Abdominal pain and discomfort

-If you have any of the above symptoms or suspect you may have a gluten intolerance, visit your doctor before embarking on a gluten free diet, as the presence of gluten in the body is very important for diagnosis of coeliac disease.
-The first point of call in diagnosing gluten intolerance is of course the exclusion of coeliac disease because it is an autoimmune disorder with the potential to cause further medical problems.
+If you have any of the above symptoms or suspect you may have a gluten intolerance, visit your doctor before embarking on a gluten-free diet, as the presence of gluten in the body is very important for the diagnosis of coeliac disease.
+The first point of call in diagnosing gluten intolerance is, of course, the exclusion of coeliac disease because it is an autoimmune disorder with the potential to cause further medical problems.
 Consult a medical practitioner to assist with proper diagnosis of gluten intolerance.